 Individuals seeking employment in radiologic technology must pass a national credentialing exam administered by the American Registry of Radiologic Technologists (www.arrt.org).
 To qualify for this credentialing exam, individuals must successfully complete UHC’s accredited radiologic technology training program and possess an Associate’s Degree or higher from an accredited college.
 For individuals pursuing admission that do not yet have an Associate Degree or higher, United Hospital Center partnered with Pierpont Community and Technical College whereby college credit is earned for successful completion of the radiologic technology curriculum.
-Through completion of additional general education classes, an Associate of Applied Science Degree is awarded from PC&TC at graduation from UHC School of Radiologic Technology.
-(Credit toward achieving the degree may be available for college courses completed while in high school or for courses from other college/universities at the discretion of the PC&TC registrar.)
+Through completion of required general education classes, an Associate of Applied Science Degree is awarded from PC&TC at graduation from UHC School of Radiologic Technology.
+(Transfer credit toward achieving the degree may be available for college courses completed while enrolled in high school or for courses from other college/universities at the discretion of the PC&TC registrar.)

 Student selection is a two-part process that begins with a review of student academic transcripts by United Hospital Center Radiologic Technology Faculty.
 An impartial scoring system is used to rank applicants on the basis of academic transcripts, and ACT or SAT test results.
 Recommended prerequisite courses include Biology, Chemistry, Physics, Anatomy/Physiology, Computer Science and Algebra.

 Interviews are conducted in March for individuals whose scores place them in the top sixty of those completing applications.
 Interviews are conducted at United Hospital Center by Radiologic Technology faculty.
-A maximum of fifteen students are selected for admission and are notified by April 1 to begin training in late June.
+A maximum of fifteen students are notified by April 1 to begin pre-admission testing for a July start date.
 Some applicants are designated as alternates and are notified in the event that an applicant selected for admission is unable to attend.